Teaching-Develop-in-Swift/Labs/ReadMe.md

 ![](images/the-labs.png)

+When you've completed all the labs, in Terminal, change directories into the Labs folder.
+If you are using the same Terminal window you cloned the repository in, you can likely type `cd Labs` to do so.
+Then type `git add .`, to add all your changed files, then `git commit -m "A little message about the files you changed"` to save the changes.
+The message can be anything; it's usually most helpfull to leave a comment about what the changes were for, or maybe any questions you might have had about the assignment or the code you wrote (or failed to write).
-When you've completed all the labs, `git add`, `git commit`, and `git push origin main` your code back up to Github.
-On the page for your fork of the repo `(https://github.com/<your_username>/Labs)` you'll push the button to create a new pull request:
+Lastly, type `git push origin` and your code will be pushed back up to Github.

+On the page for your fork of the repo `(https://github.com/<your_username>/Labs)` you'll push the button to create a new pull request (you may need to refresh the page):

 ![](images/new-pull-request-button.png)